 I have many loves in my life but a few of them include coffee, autumn, anything pumpkin, boots, and the color pink!
-I adore music and singing along, especially in my car!
-I love video games (Left 4 Dead 2), shopping, and comedy.
+I adore music and singing along, but whether I am any good at it is open to interpretation.
+I love video games (Left 4 Dead 2, Grand Theft Auto 5), shopping, and comedy.

 I enjoy photographing moments that I feel are special and things that I believe are precious, from walking down a staircase to watching someone cracking a smile.